-An occupier of any land on which any Animal, Domestic Bird, Poultry, Large or Noisy Bird, Pigeon, Reptile or bee is kept must not allow any noise, smell or discharge to emanate from the Animal or animal accommodation which is Offensive to persons who occupy adjacent or nearby land.
+An occupier of any land on which any Animal is kept must not allow any noise, smell or discharge to emanate from the Animal or animal accommodation which is offensive to persons who occupy adjacent or nearby land.
+Penalty: 10 Penalty Units

-25. Animal Excrement
+25. ANIMAL EXCREMENT

-25.1 A Person in charge of any Animal must not allow any part of the excrement of the Animal to remain on any Road or Council Land.
+25.1.
+A Person in charge of any Animal must not allow any part of the excrement of the Animal to remain on any Road or Council Land.
+Penalty: 10 Penalty Units

-25.2 A Person in charge of any Animal on any Road or Council Land must carry a Litter Device suitable to clean up any excrement left by his or her Animal and must produce such Litter Device upon request of any Authorised Officer or Delegated Officer.
+25.2.
+A Person in charge of any Animal on any Road or Council Land must carry a Litter Device suitable to clean up any excrement left by his or her Animal and must produce such Litter Device upon request of any Authorised Officer or Delegated Officer.
+30 Penalty: 10 Penalty Units

-25.3 Exemption: Livestock outside a Built Up Area is exempt from Sub-clauses 25.1 and 25.2, except that, in the case of Livestock road crossings, Sub-clause25,1 will apply if the Animal excrement left on a Road is sufficient to cause a genuine risk to public road safety, including but not limited to, being a contributory factor in any road accident.
+25.3.
+Exemption: Livestock outside a Built Up Area is exempt from Sub-clauses 25.1 and 25.2, except that, in the case of Livestock road crossings, Sub-clause 25.1 will apply if the Animal excrement left on a Road is sufficient to cause a genuine risk to public road safety, including but not limited to, being a contributory factor in any road accident.

-26. Adequate Fencing
+26. ADEQUATE FENCING

-26.1 Where any Animal, including any Livestock, is kept on any land, the owner or the occupier of the land must ensure that the land is secured or fenced in a way that will prevent the Animal from escaping from the land.
+26.1.
+Where any Animal, including any Livestock, is kept on any land, the owner or the occupier of the land must ensure that the land is secured or fenced in a way that will prevent the Animal from escaping from the land.

-Penalty for first offence: 10 Penalty Units

-Penalty for second and subsequent offence: 15 Penalty Units
+Penalty for first offence: 10 Penalty Units Penalty for second and subsequent offence: 15 Penalty Units

-26.2 Where the Animals kept on any land are sheep, cattle, horses or other large Animals, the owner or occupier of the land must ensure by adequate Fencing that no Animal escapes onto, or remains unattended, on a public Road.
+26.2.
+Where the Animals kept on any land are sheep, cattle, horses or other large Animals, the owner or occupier of the land must ensure by adequate Fencing that no Animal escapes onto, or remains unattended, on a public Road.
+Penalty: 20 Penalty Units

-- 26.3 No offence is committed under Sub-clause 0 where it can be shown that extreme or unusual circumstances beyond the control of the owner or the occupier, such as wildfire, flood or dog attack, directly resulted in the escape of the Animal through otherwise adequate Fencing. - 26.4 If an Authorised Officer or Delegated Officer is of the opinion that land used for the grazing or keeping of livestock is not adequately fenced then, in addition to any penalty that may be imposed, the Authorised Officer or Delegated Officer may issue a Notice to Comply directing the owner or occupier of the land to do any or all of the following:
+26.3.
+No offence is committed under Sub-clause 26.2 where it can be shown that extreme or unusual circumstances beyond the control of the owner or the occupier, such as wildfire, flood or dog attack, directly resulted in the escape of the Animal through otherwise adequate Fencing.

+26.4.
+If an Authorised Officer or Delegated Officer is of the opinion that land used for the grazing or keeping of livestock is not adequately fenced then, in addition to any penalty that may be imposed, the Authorised Officer or Delegated Officer may issue a Notice to Comply directing the owner or occupier of the land to do any or all of the following:

-- 26.4.1 install, repair, replace or modify fences and gates; - 26.4.2 remove any livestock from the land; or - 26.4.3 direct that the land may not be used for the grazing and keeping of livestock until required works have been completed.
+26.4.1. install, repair, replace or modify fences and gates; 26.4.2. remove any livestock from the land; or

+26.4.3. direct that the land may not be used for the grazing and keeping of livestock until required works have been completed.